tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/StudentGuide.md

 If the `y` values consists of binary data (for example, male/female), and 25% of those values are male, and 75% of those values are female, then setting the `stratify` parameter to `y` will ensure the test and train data have the same ratio of male to female as the entire data set.

 The specific `test_size` and `train_size` can also be set to override the default sizes.
 The default for these parameters will select sizes that complement the data set.
-The defaults can be overridden using either `int` of `float` values.
-If the value set is `int`, then this will indicate a specific sample size you wish to include in the test or train set.
-If the value set is `float` then it will indicate a percentage of the total dataset you wish to include in the test or train set.
+The defaults can be overridden using either `int` or `float` values.
+If the parameter is set to `int`, then this will indicate a specific sample size you wish to include in the test or train set.
+If the parameter is set to `float` then it will indicate a percentage of the total dataset you wish to include in the test or train set.

 When using the `shuffle` parameter, the data is shuffled (randomized) prior to being divided into train and test sets.